sportstensor/sportstensor/README.md

 - Collects predictions from the Miner, which include the anticipated outcomes and relevant statistical analyses of sports events.
 - Compares the Miner's predictions with the actual outcomes of the matches, which are sourced from trusted sports databases and official results.
-- Logs the results of the validations for auditing and continuous improvement of the predictive system on the SportsTensor platform
+- Logs the results of the validations for auditing and continuous improvement of the predictive system on the Sportstensor platform

 ## Roadmap